BZoennchen/supercollider-book/_build/html/_sources/chapters/supercollider/live-coding/2-proxy-space.md

 ipd.Audio(audio_path)
 ```

-[Dust](https://doc.sccode.org/Classes/Dust.html) generates random impulses such that the density of that impulses approximate its frequency arguement, i.e. 3 impulses per second for the left and 2.5 impulses for the right speaker.
+[Dust](https://doc.sccode.org/Classes/Dust.html) generates random impulses such that the density of those impulses approximates its frequency argument, i.e. 3 impulses per second for the left and 2.5 impulses for the right speaker.
-[Ringz](https://doc.sccode.org/Classes/Ringz.html) models resonates at a frequency of ``300`` herz.
+[Ringz](https://doc.sccode.org/Classes/Ringz.html) models resonance at a frequency of ``300`` hertz.
 We add a reverb effect to give the sound some spacial depth.
 The low pass filter has no effect since the cutoff frequency is very high.